jfjlaros/simpleRPC/README.rst

 - Support for using multiple interfaces at the same time.

-The Arduino library is independent of any host implementation, we provide a Python API client_ library as a reference implementation.
+The Arduino library is independent of any host implementation, a Python API client_ library is provided as a reference implementation.

 Please see ReadTheDocs_ for the latest documentation.